machinetranslate/machinetranslate.org/README.md

 title: Machine Translate
 description: Open resources and community for machine translation
 permalink: /
+seo:
+  type: Organization
 ---

 # Machine Translate

-**Machine Translate** is a set of **open resources and community for machine translation**, from history to products to research.
+**Machine Translate** is a set of **open resources and community for machine translation**, from products to research, and from history to news.

 ## Contributing

-This guide is open-source.
+Machine Translate is open-source.
 You can create or edit the content.

+{% include contributions.html %}
+{{ site.github.contributors | size }} contributors have made {{ all_contributions }} contributions.

 [**Learn more about contributing**](/contributing/contributing.md)